Koredotcom/docs/docs/xo/automation/knowledge-ai/manage-faqs.md

 2. Once the FAQ is identified, the conditions are evaluated in the order they're defined.
 3. If a condition is met, its corresponding response is selected.
 4. If no conditions are met, the default response is used.
-5. The platform prioritizes channel-specific responses for both conditional and default responses.
+5. Channel-specific responses take priority for both conditional and default responses.
-     * Channel-Specific Priority
-        * If a condition is met and has a response for the user's channel, that response is used.
-For example, if the user interacts via MS Teams and the first condition is passed Which has two responses, one for “MS Teams” and one for "All Channels", the MS Teams response will be delivered.
+   * Channel-specific priority: If a matching condition has a response for the user's channel, use that response first.
+For example, for MS Teams users, the MS Teams response is used over the "All Channels" response.
-     * "All Channels" Fallback
-        * If conditional responses are available for Slack and All Channels, the "All Channels" response will be delivered on MS Teams.
-     * Condition Skipping
+   * "All Channels" fallback: If no channel-specific response exists, use the "All Channels" response.
+For example, MS Teams users get the "All Channels" response when only the Slack and "All Channels" options exist.
-        * If the conditional responses are for Slack and Twitter only, the platform skips the conditional response and checks the next condition.
-If no conditions match, the default response is delivered.
+   * Condition skipping: If responses exist only for other channels, skip to the next condition.
+For example, skip responses that are meant only for Slack and Twitter.
+If no conditions match, deliver the default response.
-     * Default Response Selection
-        * For default responses, the platform first attempts to select a channel-specific response.
-If none is available, the default "All Channels" response will be presented.
+   * Default response selection: For default responses, first attempt to select a channel-specific response.
+If none is available, deliver the default "All Channels" response.

 !!! example "Example Scenarios"